 There are people who depend on you.
 At this point, your income isn’t just meant for savings and leisure – there are people whom you love and who rely on you for all their needs.
-You can consider disability insurance.
-This pays you a fixed sum if you were to lose the ability to work because of an accident or an illness.
-These policies may pay up to 80% of your income so you and your family can continue with your lives even though you’ve had a loss of income.
+Your term or whole life insurance should also include total and permanent disability coverage.
+This gives a pay-out in the event of total and permanent disability.

 In old age, will you need care?
 Does receiving care mean living in a nursing home or employing a live-in caregiver?
 The government has an insurance scheme called ElderShield with monthly cash pay-outs for those diagnosed with severe disabilities.
 “Severe disability” refers to the inability to perform at least three out of the six Activities of Daily Living.
 These include washing, dressing, feeding, toileting, moving around, or transferring from bed to chair or wheelchair.
 Singapore Citizens and Permanent Residents with Medisave accounts are automatically enrolled in ElderShield at the age of 40.